 John Denove was requested as a speaker at the CAALA New Lawyer Roundtable.

 Wilkie Cheong, John Denove, Mary Bennett, Shane Hapuarachy, Kyle Tracy and Sophie Etemadi attended the annual CAALA convention in Las Vegas.
 John Denove was a speaker at the CAALA convention on the topic “Gathering the Evidence.”

 John Denove has been selected as a prestigious member of the Plaintiff Trial Academy (PTA) Faculty.
-This is the second year of the PTA, and Mr. Denove has been selected each year to the Faculty.
-He will instruct plaintiff attorneys during a three day session on the art of Voir Dire.
+This is the fourth consecutive year of the PTA, and Mr. Denove has been selected each year to the Faculty.
+He will instruct plaintiff attorneys during a three day session on Opening Statements.

 To learn more about Consumer Attorneys Association of Los Angeles, visit CAALA.org

 Cowboy Lawyers Association